 At my sister's wedding reception, my father, who was howlingly drunk, turned and gestured to me, "Well, I'll never have to do this again!"
 His friend, a surgeon and father of four, protested on my behalf.
 Dad rebutted with, "JUST LOOK AT HER!
 Nobody's going to marry HER!"
 Dad's best friend, who was my doctor at the time, also witnessed this, and signed off immediately on my paperwork to have the LapBand.
 It was probably one of the most mortifying experiences of my adult life.

-I was 35...in twenty-three years, nothing had changed since the "Omar the Tentmaker Incident".
+I was 34...in twenty-two years, nothing had changed since the "Omar the Tentmaker Incident".
 Nothing.

 #TheySaid whatever the hell they wanted to, and it was "the truth" or "for my own good" or "because we love you, honey".
 I say, "**** that noise."
 I'm in therapy and that's one of the things that I'll never unravel if I live to be a thousand.
 Taste your words twice before they leave your lips, because once said, they can never be unsaid...and they're zero-calorie, so you won't gain weight from it.